ShortIQ

 Related SSH and Key Guides

 If you still have a PEM file instead of a PPK, start with the PEM-to-PPK conversion guide first.
-If you are using AWS EC2 from Windows, the EC2 SSH tutorial is the best companion article because it explains usernames, security groups, and host details in context.
+If you are using AWS EC2 from Windows, the EC2 SSH tutorial is the best companion article because it explains usernames, security groups, and host key details in context.

 • Related article: /blog/convert-pem-to-ppk